 Of course, code review doesn't happen instantaneously, and so there is some latency built into the system.
-We're always looking for ways to reduce the wait, while simultaneously allowing the reviewers and super-reviewers to do a good chunk of hacking themselves.
-We don't have a perfect system, we never will.
+We're always looking for ways to reduce the wait, while simultaneously allowing reviewers to do a good chunk of hacking themselves.
+We don't have a perfect system, and we never will.
 It's still evolving, so let us know if you have suggestions.

 Who must review my code?